 Study of individuals with special problems in cognitive, emotional or motor ability.
-Prerequisite(s): PSYC 101.
-Notes: Offered in fall.

 513. Introduction to Theory and Fundamentals of Clinical Practice (3).

 Survey of theoretical issues and training in professional skills useful to pursuing a career in applied areas of psychology.